-Hanimaadhoo island is one the biggest islands in Maldives.
+Hanimaadhoo island is one the biggest islands in the Maldives.
 Its length is approximately 7 km!
 And it is ‘just’ 750 m wide.
-On one of the sides of this wonderful island a white beach is located, which is perfect for snorkeling, diving, and kayaking.
+On one of the sides of this wonderful island, a white beach is located, which is perfect for snorkeling, diving, and kayaking.
 In fact, the whole side is one beautiful beach!

 The other side of the island is scattered with dead corals.
-The edge of the reef is here, that’s why you should be careful when walking there, because you can hurt yourself.
+The edge of the reef is here, that’s why you should be careful when walking there because you can hurt yourself.

 Besides, the following activities are available there:

 – snorkeling (day and night) from the boat;

 – cycling and walking around the island;

 – excursions to the neighboring inhabited and uninhabited islands and resorts.

 There are several local islands near Hanimadhoo, where you can get by local ferry.